 method.

-To be available to the DLL, the custom parser is added to the dependency injection container in the Program.cs
+To be available to the DLL, the custom parser must be added to the dependency injection container in the Program.cs

 file: